DIPG - Diffuse Intrinsic Pontine Glioma

-Diffuse intrinsic pontine glioma (DIPG) / diffuse midline glioma / brain stem glioma
+Diffuse intrinsic pontine glioma (DIPG) / diffuse midline glioma tumour

 Diffuse intrinsic pontine glioma or DIPG is an aggressive, high-grade (or malignant) brain tumour, most often occurring in children.

 This tumour has been given different names over the years, as brain tumours classifications have changed.

-Most commonly still referred to as DIPG, it was previously known as brain stem glioma and most recently renamed as diffuse midline glioma.
+Still commonly referred to as DIPG, it was previously known as a grade 4 brain stem glioma and most recently renamed "diffuse midline glioma".

 A diffuse brain tumour does not have a clear boundary, instead infiltrating healthy brain tissue, spreading between and around surrounding brain cells.